On first-species counterpoint theory: Introduction

-First, it intends to provide a rigorous, but strongly motivated, generalized exposition of a model for \textit{first-species counterpoint}, based on ring and module theory.
-This kind of counterpoint is the simplest one and the didactic basis of \textit{Renaissance counterpoint} theory, as taught by Johann J. Fux in \cite{Fux}.
-The model was introduced by Mazzola in \cite{Inicount}, where the discussion confined to the case when the ground ring is $\mathbb{Z}_{12}$; a ring that can be used to model the algebraic behavior of the twelve intervals between tones in the \textit{chromatic scale} of Western musical tradition.
+This article is a theoretic exercise on a model of \textit{first-species counterpoint} and the mathematical support of the musicological and computational analysis in \cite{Musicology}.
+This kind of counterpoint is the simplest one and the didactic basis of \textit{Renaissance counterpoint}, as taught by Johann J. Fux in \cite{Fux}.
+The model was introduced by Mazzola in \cite{Inicount}, where the discussion is confined to the case when the ground ring is $\mathbb{Z}_{12}$; a ring that can be used to model the algebraic behavior of the twelve intervals between tones in the \textit{chromatic scale} of Western musical tradition.
 Then, the model was re-exposed with some additional computational results by Hichert in \cite[Part~VII]{MazzolaTopos}.
 Further generalizations to the case when the rings are of the form $\mathbb{Z}_{n}$ were considered in \cite{OAAAthesis,Junod}, and then included in a collaborative compendium of mathematical counterpoint theory and its computational aspects \cite{Octavio}.
 The motivation for such a generalization to $\mathbb{Z}_n$ was the existence of \textit{microtonal scales} with more than twelve tones, which have been used for making real music \cite{octaviotod}.